 The same goes for liquor.
 It’s mostly marketing, especially with vodka once you mix it up.
 Buy the 1.75 L bottle of what you like in reason of a mid priced swill.
 If you bar is stocked don’t buy more until you’ve drank what you have.
 Again in blind taste tastes I am not so sure people can taste the difference between mid pricers like Skyy, Smirnoff and Absolut versus Grey Goose, Chopin, Ciroc and Ketel.
 Leave the cheap plastic bottle, no name hooch to winos and bums.
 You can taste the difference with those bottom shelf bottles.

-With gin you can taste some difference and whiskey you definitely can.
+With gin you can taste some difference and whiskey or scotch you definitely can.
 However if you will be mixing not drinking straight keep the cost reasonable.
 For gin you can get New Amsterdam and Gordon’s cheap as mixers.
 For whiskey any $25 bottle should suffice.

 Conduct your own blind taste tests with friends….it’s fun